tdaff/automation/running.rst

    Structures that are compatible with VASP 5 can be read by faps.
 The code will read a standard POSCAR type file provided the line with atom types is given (i.e. files written by VASP 4 will not work)

+.. object:: $JOBNAME.xyz

+   Initial coordinates may be given to faps in plain xyz format.
+The file should be structured as one line containing only the number of atoms, a comment line (ignored), followed by ``atom_type x.x y.y z.z`` cartesian coordinates for each atom.
+As faps requires periodicity the structure is placed in the box defined by the ``default_cell`` option.

 ------------